sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

 == Linear algebra mod p^n, for log_2 p small-ish ==

+ * Martin A.

-Linear algebra over GF(p^k) can be reduced to linear algebra over GF(p) and for GF(2^k) the performance is very nice.
+Linear algebra over GF(p^k^) can be reduced to linear algebra over GF(p) and for GF(2^k^) the performance is very nice.
 Hence, it would be a good project to develop some somewhat generic infrastructure for dense matrices over GF(p^k), or even *any* extension field?
 The natural place to put this would be LinBox but perhaps we can start stand-alone and then integrate it with LinBox if LinBox is too scary to start with.

 == BKZ 2.0 ==